-Some areas of the gut have more oxygen available, whereas other areas have little or no oxygen, making those areas only suitable to anaerobic strains of bacteria.
-Additionally the pH (levels of acidity or alkalinity) differ at different points along the digestive tract, with the small intestine typically being more acidic than the large intestine.
-Although, as we have learned, it can be a challenge for probiotic bacteria to travel through the highly acidic stomach, which can reach acidity levels of around pH 1.5, probiotic bacteria actually prefer a slightly acidic or pH neutral environment.
-All of these factors influence where a specific bacteria chooses to ‘live’.
+Some areas of the gut have more oxygen available like the small intestine, whereas other areas have little or no oxygen like parts of the large intestine, making those areas only suitable for certain strains of bacteria that do not need oxygen to survive.
+Additionally, the pH differs at different points along the digestive tract, with the small intestine typically being more acidic than the large intestine.
+Although, as we have learned, it can be a challenge for probiotic bacteria to travel through the highly acidic stomach, which can reach acidity levels of around pH 1.5, probiotic bacteria actually prefer a slightly acidic or pH neutral environment5.
+All these factors influence where particular strains of bacteria choose to ‘live’.

 To assess if a probiotic strain has the ability to reach the gut alive, specific laboratory tests are undertaken to detect the presence of the probiotic strain in the individual’s stool after supplementation6,7,8.
 It is important to choose a probiotic supplement which contains strains that have been proven to reach the gut alive.
 It is commonly believed that probiotics need to be taken in enteric-coated capsules to protect the probiotics as they pass through the stomach before being released into the gut.
 This is not necessary for probiotic strains which are resilient and able to reach the gut without damage.
 Learn more about common probiotic myths by reading The Survival Myth.